×

 Virtualization

 Solaris servers on SPARC offers a virtualization option that enables businesses to run multiple instances of the OS on a single physical server.
-It helps in saving on additional hardware expenses and improving resource utilization.
+With Solaris virtualization, businesses can save on additional hardware expenses and improve resource utilization.

 Compatibility and Inter-operability With Solaris Unix Operating System or Sun Unix OS